SOVLOOKUP/sovlookup/AWESOME-STARS.md

 ## Python

+- [OpenSPG/KAG](https://github.com/OpenSPG/KAG) - KAG is a logical form-guided reasoning and retrieval framework based on OpenSPG engine and LLMs.
+It is used to build logical reasoning and factual Q&A solutions for professional domain knowledge base
+- [Cinnamon/kotaemon](https://github.com/Cinnamon/kotaemon) - An open-source RAG-based tool for chatting with your documents.
 - [pex-tool/pex](https://github.com/pex-tool/pex) - A tool for generating .pex (Python EXecutable) files, lock files and venvs.
 - [Jacob-Zhou/simple-csc](https://github.com/Jacob-Zhou/simple-csc) - This repository provides an implementation of the paper "A Simple yet Effective Training-free Prompt-free Approach to Chinese Spelling Correction Based on Large Language Models".
 - [microsoft/markitdown](https://github.com/microsoft/markitdown) - Python tool for converting files and office documents to Markdown.